-The Better Caring platform allows you to directly message clients – even before you’ve provided them with support.
-And while the Better Caring Team encourages all clients to interview potential support workers so they can get to know them a little better, some clients are happy with using our messaging system to get comfortable with the worker.
+The Mable platform allows you to directly message clients – even before you’ve provided them with support.
+And while the Mable Team encourages all clients to interview potential support workers so they can get to know them a little better, some clients are happy with using our messaging system to get comfortable with the worker.

 Most clients will request an interview or meet-up prior to starting the first support session, so it is important to be prepared and open to questions from your client.